WafaMohbubul/AWS_cloudcomputing/AWS_creating_instances.md

 25. Copy and paste `ssh -i "tech254.pem" ubuntu@ec2-34-244-108-192.eu-west-1.compute.amazonaws.com` to the terminal
 26. Type `yes` if you are asked to continue
 27. Type `sudo apt update` in the terminal
 26. Type `sudo apt upgrade -y` in the terminal.
 This will take a while to complete.
+27. Type `sudo apt install nginx -y`